ICT Procurement Essentials – Webinar Series

 This webinar series will provide end-to-end coverage of the key issues involved in drafting and negotiating ICT contracts.
 It is suitable for anyone involved in procuring ICT products and services, including procurement officers, IT professionals and in-house legal advisors for both private and public sector organisations.
 Legal knowledge is not required.

-Session 1 – Planning the Contract and Key Procurement Decisions – CLOSED
+Session 1 – Planning the Contract and Key Procurement Decisions – 4 August 2021

 - Planning and structuring the deal

 - A commercial principles approach to developing the contract